kertnique/telegram-bot/README.md

 This bot works by reacting to text messages and button-clicks (while choosing a letter).

+# Code structure

+index.js contains the code for program.

+Code has objects: classes, arrays, functions and events; there is a custom keyboard layout in draw().

 # Gameplay

 To create new game, one of the players uses command: /create.